“Antivirus and Windows Defender” What’s the difference?

 Today, we will take a look at Windows Defender, and if it can really replace your paid Antivirus program.

 What is an Antivirus, and how does it work?

-An Antivirus software also referred to as anti-malware, is a program that is designed to detect, prevent, and remove malicious software from a computer.
+Antivirus software also referred to as anti-malware, is a program that is designed to detect, prevent, and remove malicious software from a computer.
 However, modern Antivirus programs can also detect and prevent spyware and adware, making it more convenient for users.

-An antivirus software works by scanning your existing programs and comparing it against known types of malicious software.
+Antivirus software works by scanning your existing programs and comparing it against known types of malicious software.
 The program can also scan a new, and unknown malware should a computer signals abnormal behaviours.
 All antivirus software uses a scanning detection processes.

 The first process, the “Specific Detection”, works by scanning known malware with a specific set of characteristics.
 The second method is “Generic Detection.”
-During this process, an Antivirus software will look for malware that is a variant of known “families”, or scan a malware that shares a common codebase from known malicious codes.
+During this process, Antivirus software will look for malware that is a variant of known “families”, or scan a malware that shares a common codebase from known malicious codes.

 During the final process, known as “Heuristic Detection”, the antivirus program will look for unknown malware based on known suspicious behaviours, or file structures.

 What is Windows Defender?